Christmas conjures up so many emotions, memories, and traditions. And at the heart of the rich festive food is the Christmas Cake.

 The Christmas Cake Recipe

 This is the traditional cake we all love.
 It has that very special flavor, that just oozes Christmas.
-And to cover it you can use the time-honoured combination of two coverings: marzipan, and sugar paste or fondant.
+And to cover it you can use the time-honored combination of two coverings: marzipan, and sugar paste or fondant.

 - 3 eggs